 When it comes to the division of labour, MINUSMA and Opération Serval will operate in parallel.
 These types of parallel missions have proven problematic in the past.
 The division of labour must be clear, and communication between the missions must be continuous.
 While on paper the division of labour is clear — Opération Serval will undertake peace-enforcement activities, while MINUSMA will stablize “key population centres, especially in the north of Mali and, in this context, … deter threats and take active steps to prevent the return of armed elements to those areas” — in practice such lines quickly fade and problems arise.

-The Special Representative of the Secretary-General (SRSG), Albert Gerard Koenders (a former Dutch politician and minister) was also SRSG for Côte d’Ivoire throughout the crisis of 2011, which involved the forcible removal of President Laurent Gbagbo by French and UN forces (after Gbagbo refused to recognize the results of the presidential election).
-Koenders’ experience with the French in Côte d’Ivoire is likely to prove invaluable in Mali, and this is arguably the primary reason for his appointment.
+The Special Representative of the Secretary-General (SRSG), Albert Gerard Koenders was also appointed SRSG for Côte d’Ivoire not long after crisis of 2011 (Choi Young-jin was SRSG at the time).
+This crisis was resolved when French and UN forces acted to forcibly remove President Laurent Gbagbo, after Gbagbo refused to recognize the results of the presidential election.
+Koenders’ experience with the French in Côte d’Ivoire (known as Operation Licorne) is likely to prove invaluable in Mali, and this is arguably the primary reason for his appointment.

 Force enablers like helicopters (both attack and utility) will be vital to the mobility of the mission.
 MINUSMA will be asked to traverse a huge expanse of desert, which stretches across the northern width of the country.
 If they are unable to move, they will be ineffective.